 As the Founder of Seeds Global Innovation Lab, Rob foresaw the vision of leveraging the world of Social Innovation & Entrepreneurship within faith-based organizations.
 Rob is passionate about equipping faith-based organizations for the unknown future.

 Rachel Wilcox (aka Chiki) comes to us with many years of NGO experience.
-Chiki provides support to our team that makes us all more productive.
+Chiki provides support to our team that makes us all more productive and effective.
 Her drive for seeing our team succeed has initiated a new chapter in Seeds.
-This needs another sentence to be complete and to fill up the space allotted.